-Securities and other financial instruments purchased by Latvijas Banka with the market value of 28 671 thousand euro, as at the end of 2017 (33 038 thousand euro at the end of 2016), have been pledged to provide collateral for forward exchange rate contracts, interest rate, currency future contracts and payment system operation.
+Debt securities, gold and other financial instruments purchased by Latvijas Banka with the market value of 137 040 thousand euro, as at the end of 2018 (28 671 thousand euro at the end of 2017), have been pledged to provide collateral for gold swap arrangements, forward exchange rate contracts, interest rate and currency future contracts, and to ensure payment system operation.
+At the end of 2018, the pledged assets mostly consisted of the gold involved in gold swap arrangements in the amount of 117 701 thousand euro (0 at the end of 2017).